-The 1100XH High Power Wireless Receiver provides two-way, supervised communication using 900 MHz frequency hopping-spread-spectrum technology.
-The receiver provides additional transmit and receive amplification for improved performance at greater distance or harsh building environments.
+The 1100X Wireless Receiver is compatible with all DMP wireless devices.
+The receiver provides two-way, supervised communication using 900 MHz frequency hopping-spread-spectrum technology.
+The receiver can be mounted up to 1,000 feet from the panel enclosure.
 The receiver provides up to 500 wireless zones.
 Refer to the panel installation guide for number of available wireless zones.
-The system is designed so only one 1100 receiver is used per panel.